ESG Questionnaire Response - Ninety One

 Sustainability and Stewardship report

-This report includes progress on integration across the investment teams over the year, engagement details, advocacy work, voting data, case studies and market trends and is published annually covering the period from 1 April to 31 March.
-You can access the report via the following link:
+The includes progress on integration across the investment teams over the year, engagement details, advocacy work, voting data, case studies and market trends and is published annually covering the previous year to 31 March.

 PRI Transparency and Assessment reports